williandrade/cupertino_native/README.md

 # cupertino_native

-Native iOS and macOS widgets in Flutter with pixel‑perfect fidelity.
+Native Liquid Glass widgets for iOS and macOS in Flutter with pixel‑perfect fidelity.

 cupertino_native hosts real UIKit/AppKit controls inside Flutter using Platform Views and MethodChannels.
-It aims to match native look/feel while fitting naturally into Flutter code.
+It matches native look/feel while still fitting naturally into Flutter code.

-Supported platforms: iOS and macOS.
-Graceful fallbacks are provided on other platforms using standard Flutter widgets.

-## Features

-- Native rendering: UIKit on iOS, AppKit on macOS
-- Dark mode aware: syncs with `CupertinoTheme` brightness
-- Tinting and style control with dynamic color resolution
-- SF Symbols support with multiple rendering modes
-- Intrinsic sizing for views that can shrink‑wrap
-- Fallbacks to Flutter widgets for non‑Apple targets

-## Controls

-- Switch: `CNSwitch`
-- Slider: `CNSlider`
-- Segmented control: `CNSegmentedControl`
-- Icon (SF Symbols): `CNIcon`
-- Tab bar: `CNTabBar` + `CNTabBarItem`

-## Requirements

-- Flutter: `>= 3.3.0`
-- Dart SDK: `>= 3.9.0`
-- iOS: 14.0+
-- macOS: 11.0+
+Does it work and is it fast?
+Yes.
+Is it a vibe-coded Frankenstein's monster patched together with duct tape?
+Also yes.

+This package is meant as a proof of concept of how we can bring Liquid Glass to Flutter.
+Contributions are most welcome, what we have here can serve as a great starting point for building a complete, polished library.
+The vision for this package is to bridge the gap until we have a good, new Cupertino library written entierly in Flutter.
+To make it more complete, we can also improve the parts that are easy to write in Flutter to match the new Liquid Glass style (e.g. improved CupertinoScaffold, theme, etc).

 ## Installation